 Telesat Lightspeed is a key enabler in helping society thrive, and we believe it will play an important role in driving digital inclusion throughout the world.
-With the program well underway, our employees operate with a clear sense of mission that drives us to deliver resilient solutions for enterprise and government connectivity requirements.
+We have dramatically increased our workforce by twenty-three percent in 2024 and our employees operate with a clear sense of mission that drives us to deliver resilient solutions for enterprise and government connectivity requirements.
 This sense of mission, combined with our company values, empowers us to make a lasting, long-term impact for all our stakeholders, including our customers, our communities, and the planet we share.